compromise-evident/pqML/README.md

 Except, none of my models actually scored this high.
 Instead, it was the consensus of 100 models.
 Their results.txt files were merged based on byte occurrence using my github.com/compromise-evident/StatMerge tool.
-One model was trained 100 times while each results.txt was saved elsewhere for merging.
+One model was trained 100 times while each results.txt was saved elsewhere for later merging.

 <br>
 <br>